Charity Trustee responsibilities

 Court and Court committee member induction and development

-New members of Court and Court committees are provided with an induction programme and further opportunities to learn more about the University and their roles as Court and Court committee members.
+New members of Court and its committees are provided with an induction programme and further opportunities to learn more about the University and their role as a Court or Court committee member.
 Induction training and development are provided through a mixture of in-house and external opportunities.
-Funds are made available when required, for example, to enable members to attend governor development programme seminars provided by the Leadership Foundation for Higher Education.
+Funds are made available when required, for example, to enable members to attend governor development programme seminars provided by Advance HE (formerly the Leadership Foundation for Higher Education).

 All Court and Court committee members are expected to take personal responsibility for keeping their knowledge updated throughout the period of their membership and to be concerned for their own development needs in relation to their role.